mkruitz/MyInjectionFramework/README.md

 - [ ] Classes with multiple constructors ( only try to resolve most complex constructor )
 - [ ] Classes without constructor
 - [ ] Circular reference detection
-- [ ] Using the same instance when resolving the same type in a chain
+- [ ] Only use 1 instance of a resolved type on the same thread

 ### DI.Map...
 - [x] DI.Map<TRequested, TActual>()